-Q & A: Should You Correct Someone with Alzheimer’s?
+Should You Correct Someone with Alzheimer’s Disease?

-should you correct someone with alzheimer’s
+The big question: Should you correct someone with Alzheimer's Disease?

 My mom has Alzheimer’s.
 I know her mind isn’t what it used to be, but she says things that are obviously wrong or not true.
-I’ve heard that I should go along with her and I’ve also heard that I should explain why she’s wrong – I’m not sure which way is best.
+I’ve heard that I should go along with her, and I’ve also heard that I should explain why she’s wrong.
+I’m not sure which way is best.

-She just told me that my uncle came to see her the day before, but I know that didn’t happen because he lives in another state.
-Another time she told me she never goes to a certain restaurant (her favorite place), but we had just eaten there a week ago!
+• She just told me that my uncle came to see her the day before, but I know that didn’t happen because he lives in another state.
+Another time, she told me she never goes to a certain restaurant (her favorite place), but we had just eaten there a week ago!

 Isn’t it better to correct her and tell her what’s right?
-I’m afraid her Alzheimer’s will get worse if I just go along with whatever she says.
-Sometimes I think she’s lying on purpose and I don’t want her to get away with that either.
+I’m afraid her Alzheimer’s Disease will get worse if I just go along with whatever she says.
+Sometimes I think she’s lying on purpose, and I don’t want her to get away with that either.
+What should I do?

 In her world, she's telling the truth